We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Over-the-counter medications, including fever reducers and cold medications, should not be used unless directed by a doctor.

 Home treatment for a newborn’s cold consists of helping them feel comfortable.
 Do’s and don’ts include:

 - Give plenty of liquids, including breast milk or formula (if your baby doesn’t take breast milk).
 A small amount of water may be offered to your baby if they’re over 6 months old.

 - Suction out nasal mucus using saline drops and a suction bulb.

-- Moisturize the air with a humidifier.
-Ask your doctor if they recommend a warm or cool mist type.
-Warm humidifiers may pose a burning risk to older, curious children.
+- Moisturize the air with a cool-mist humidifier.
+Keep in mind that hot-water humidifiers are not recommended and may pose a burning risk, especially to older, curious children.

 - Antibiotics don’t work on viruses and shouldn’t be given as treatment for a cold.

 - Over-the-counter (OTC) fever reducers, including Infants’ Tylenol, aren’t recommended for babies under 3 months unless directed by your baby’s doctor.
 Check with your pediatrician before giving any type of OTC medication to a baby under 1 year.
 These medications may also not be recommended for a baby who’s vomiting.

 - Aspirin should never be given to a baby or child.

 - Cough and cold medications aren’t recommended for children under 4 years.